gatzxr/logicea-assignment/README.md

 npm install
 ```

-You need to create a `.env.development` file under root and set the api url:
+You need to create a `.env.development` (or `.env.pruduction` if you want to run the production build) file under root and set the api url:

 ```bash
 REACT_APP_API_URL=https://retoolapi.dev/vcv4zy/